 - 18. Using an ohmmeter, a student measures the resistance between various points on his body.
-He finds that the resistance between two points on the same finger is about the same as the resistance between two points on opposite hands-both are several hundred thousand ohms.
+They find that the resistance between two points on the same finger is about the same as the resistance between two points on opposite hands-both are several hundred thousand ohms.
 Furthermore, the resistance decreases when more skin is brought into contact with the probes of the ohmmeter.
 Finally, there is a dramatic drop in resistance (to a few thousand ohms) when the skin is wet.
 Explain these observations and their implications regarding skin and internal resistance of the human body. - 19.
-What are the two major hazards of electricity? - 20.
+What are the two major hazards of electricity?20.
 Why isn't a short circuit a shock hazard? - 21.
 What determines the severity of a shock?
-Can you say that a certain voltage is hazardous without further information? - 22.
-An electrified needle is used to burn off warts, with the circuit being completed by having the patient sit on a large butt plate.
+Can you say that a certain voltage is hazardous without further information?

+- 22. An electrified needle is used to burn off warts, with the circuit being completed by having the patient sit on a large butt plate.
 Why is this plate large? - 23.
 Some surgery is performed with high-voltage electricity passing from a metal scalpel through the tissue being cut.
 Considering the nature of electric fields at the surface of conductors, why would you expect most of the current to flow from the sharp edge of the scalpel?
-Do you think high- or low-frequency AC is used? - 24.
+Do you think highor low-frequency AC is used? - 24.
 Some devices often used in bathrooms, such as hairdryers, often have safety messages saying "Do not use when the bathtub or basin is full of water."
 Why is this so? - 25.
 We are often advised to not flick electric switches with wet hands, dry your hand first.
 We are also advised to never throw water on an electric fire.
 Why is this so? - 26.
-Before working on a power transmission line, linemen will touch the line with the back of the hand as a final check that the voltage is zero.
-Why the back of the hand? - 27.
-Why is the resistance of wet skin so much smaller than dry, and why do blood and other bodily fluids have low resistances? - 28.
-Could a person on intravenous infusion (an IV) be microshock sensitive? - 29.
-In view of the small currents that cause shock hazards and the larger currents that circuit breakers and fuses interrupt, how do they play a role in preventing shock hazards?
+Before working on a power transmission line, experts will touch the line with the back of the hand as a final check that the voltage is zero.
+Why the back of the hand?